entith/Entith.AspNet/README.md

         return Repository.Get(id);
     }

-    // Add any business logic code as well.
     // Since this class is abstract, code here can call the eager loading
     // methods and assume they will be correctly implemented elsewhere.
 }